akimov228aleksei/DRF/Documentation/SRS.md

 **Application should provide:**

-    - Storing information about the employee's salary

-    - Show employee list

     - Show list of departments

+    - Show detailed information about the department

-    - Updating the list of employees (adding, deleting, editing)
+    - Updating the list of departments (adding, deleting, editing).
+This operation is not available to all users.

+    - Show list of employees

-    - Show which department the employee belongs to
+    - Show detailed information about an employee

+    - Updating the list of employees (adding, deleting, editing).
+This operation is not available to all users.

+    - Employee vacation management

 #### 1. Department